Last Updated on November 28, 2023 by Laura Teso

 Radicofani is an ancient burg, dominating the Val d’Orcia with its Rocca (Fortress) on the top of a hill.
 I liked it very much.
 As for my husband he told me it was his favourite burg of all the mycorneroftuscany tour!
-So I am very happy I included it even if at the beginning it wasn’t planned, the it was then it was not again!
+So I am very happy I included it even if at the beginning it wasn’t planned.

 Pilgrims like Mozart and Dickens